hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 #### attributes
 A dict of all the schema attributes the Mapping object is going to map to encodings and use in credentials.
 An attribute may have nested attributes matching the schema structure.

+In addition to the schema attributes, it must contain the following default attributes required by any W3C compatible verifiable credential:
+ - `issuer`
+ - `issuanceDate`

 Every leaf attribute's value is an array of the following pairs:

 - `enc` (string): Encoding object (referenced by its `id`) to be used for representation of the attribute as an integer.